gmierz/mozdetect/README.md

 All techniques are defined in two parts.
 The first part is the detector itself that compares two (or more) groups to each other, and returns the result of that comparison.
 The second part is a timeseries detector that runs across a full timeseries (e.g. a TelemetryTimeSeries) and uses the detector from the first part to detect changes.

 Both of these should be defined for any new techniques.
 This makes it possible to make different timeseries detectors using the same underlying detector technique.
 See `src/mozdetect/detectors/cdf_squared.py` for an example implementation of a detector, and `src/mozdetect/detectors/cdf_squared.py` for an example implementation of the timeseries detector.
 Note that the detectors will need to be subclasses of the `BaseDetector`, and `BaseTimeSeriesDetector`, respectively.
+Furthermore, they need to specify a name that will be used to access them, e.g. `cdf_squared`, through the `detector_name`, and `timeseries_detector_name` class initialization arguments.
+These names will be used to access the detectors from the return value of `get_detectors`/`get_timeseries_detectors`.

 The `TelemetryTimeSeries` object provides an interface for accessing the data with some helper methods.
 However, if those are not enough, it's possible to access the raw data that the time series object was built with through `TelemetryTimeSeries.raw_data`.